-We stand behind the Xtrema name and believe that Xtrema is the healthiest and most versatile
+We stand behind the Xtrema name and believe that Xtrema is the safest and most versatile

 Kong, and China before it is packaged and shipped to our warehouse in Maryland.
 You can find

 those test results here: https://www.xtrema.com/pages/product-testing/

 Xtrema is tested for extractable lead and cadmium and is certified by California Prop 65, which is the Gold

 Standard for testing heavy metals.
 Since the company's inception our cookware has never failed one of these tests and has been proven to be non-leaching.
 We are committed to full transparency which is why we display our detailed “passed” test